CameronR7/CCU/README.md

 ## 📄 License

-This project is intended for educational and development purposes.
-Licensing functionality is built into the application.
+This project includes built-in licensing functionality and is intended for controlled distribution and use.